 Some of these ideas are free, some require money (but not a lot).
 Look over the list and see which ones feel right for your library, and use your Budget Response Team as a resource as you decide what will work best.

 - Print your own flyers and bookmarks right in your library.
 Explain what’s happening, how your library will be impacted, and how people can help.
 Include decision makers’ contact information.
 Keep your message positive.
-Remember: Your library is a NO WHINING zone!

 - Post your advocacy message prominently on your library’s website, and each day post something new that supports your message.
 Use your library’s statistics, testimonials from users, famous quotations, trivia questions, anything that reinforces your message and brings visitors to your website every day.
 Have some fun with this!